Relationship and Sexuality Education (RSE)

 Next steps

-The Department is setting up a cross-Directorate/organisation task and finish group to consider and respond to ETI’s findings and recommended next steps, and will be engaging with practitioners as part of this process.
+The Department has set up a Task and Finish Group to consider and respond to ETI’s findings and recommended next steps and will be engaging with practitioners as part of this process.

-The Department has issued advice to schools regarding the delivery of RSE in the context of recent report findings and the Regulations made by the Secretary of State Regulation which amend the Education (Curriculum Minimum Content) Order (NI) 2007.
+The Department has issued guidance to schools regarding the delivery of RSE in the context of the Regulations made by the Secretary of State which amend the Education (Curriculum Minimum Content) Order (NI) 2007.

-The Department of Education has launched a consultation on the circumstances and arrangements which would enable a parent/carer to excuse their child from receiving age-appropriate, comprehensive and scientifically accurate education on sexual and reproductive health and rights, covering prevention of early pregnancy and access to abortion.
+The Department consulted on the circumstances and arrangements which would enable a parent to excuse a pupil from receiving age-appropriate, comprehensive and scientifically accurate education on sexual and reproductive health and rights, covering prevention of early pregnancy and access to abortion.

 Back to top